Lowering the Base of Class E Airspace on the East Coast

 • Could you confirm whether the intent is to lower the E-Class (from 8500 to 1500 Lower Limit) across the entire J-Curve or to step down the E-class LL over more congested airports?
 Could you expand on the reduction of e-class "in segments between Cairns and Melbourne."
 Is the intent for E-Class to be lowered to 1500LL AGL?

-DaveZ asked about 3 years ago
+DaveZ asked almost 4 years ago

 Yes, the intent is to lower the base of Class E to 1500 ft throughout the J-Curve, not just step down over aerodromes.
 Downloadable maps showing the full extent of the change between Cairns and Melbourne have now been added to the Engage page.